All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 This one is in very good shape, with most of the blue paint still on the logos.
 This one could be yours for only $60, shipped free to anywhere in the USA.
 International shipping will add $35.
 I will refund what is left after paying actual shipping cost.

 The N-Tractor hydraulics will not raise the implement when the clutch is depressed.
 This is nothing short of a royal pain when using a back blade and other implements.
 The solution is to provide hydraulic pressure from an external pump.
 I have some custom-made brackets that allow a hydraulic pump to be mounted and run off the same belt as the generator/alternator/water pump.
-The latest design is being machined from aluminum, and now has a dual-mounting flange that works for 2-bolt and 4-bolt pumps = more pump choices.
+The latest one-piece design is machined from 1/4" thick aluminum plate and (as requested) now has a dual-mounting flange that works for 2-bolt and 4-bolt pumps.
+Warning, most 2-bolt pumps appear to be larger than the 4-bolt pumps I use, and there is not a lot of room on these engines.
+I recommend using the 4-bolt pump, but you are certainly welcome to try an get a 2-bolt pump to fit.